 Note that Wealthsimple Trade does not allow you to hold USD and so any U.S. listed stocks that you buy will be purchased in Canadian dollars and subject to currency conversion fees (Wealthsimple’s corporate rate + 1.5%).

-Promo: Get a $50 cash bonus + $0 commission trades when you open a new Wealthsimple Trade account! .
+Promo: Get a $50 cash bonus + $0 commission trades when you open a new Wealthsimple Trade account and deposit and trade at least $150! .

 Can You Buy U.S. or International IPOs Pre-Market?